leonardodimarchi/massage-therapy-api/README.md

 # Architecture

-I'm using clean architecture to build this API, just to practice.
+I'm using clean architecture to build this API.

 ## Domain